English

 Course Type(s): None

-An intensive and rigorous study of an author, topic, or theme developed under the direction of and evaluated by a thesis advisor who is a member of the English Graduate faculty in consultation with another full-time faculty member.
-A minimum of six face-to-face meetings are required; bi-weekly meetings are the norm.
+An intensive and rigorous study of an author, topic, or theme developed under the direction of and evaluated by a first reader who is a member of the English graduate faculty, in consultation with a second reader, who is a full-time faculty member.
+Six face-to-face meetings with the first reader are required, and at least one meeting with the second reader.
 The thesis may be based upon a paper completed in a course taken in a previous semester and further developed under the direction of the professor in that course.
-By the end of the semester, students will submit a twenty-five item annotated bibliography and a ten-page review of recent scholarship.
-A student who wishes to complete Thesis Development in Summer must register in Session C, and then only with a Thesis Advisor in residence for the majority of the term and with permission of the Graduate Program Director.
+By the end of the semester, students will submit a twenty-five item annotated bibliography and a ten-page critical essay.

 EN-692 English Thesis WritingCredits: 3